cjbassi/config/installation/README.md

-`pre-install.sh`       | manual commands that initiate the installation process `install1.sh`          | installation commands run in the live image `install2.sh`          | installation commands run as root after `chroot`ing `install3.sh`          | installation commands run as non-root user `post-install.sh`      | some commands to run after booting into the new installation `vscode-extensions.sh` | script that installs all vscode extensions
+`pre-install.sh`       | manual commands that initiate the installation process `install1.sh`          | installation commands run in the live image `install2.sh`          | installation commands run as root after `chroot`ing `install3.fish`        | installation commands run as non-root user `install.fish`         | commands to run to install/setup fish shell `post-install.sh`      | some commands to run after booting into the new installation `vscode-extensions.sh` | script that installs all vscode extensions